V00D00-child/Spring-Boot--Login-Application/README.md

 # Spring-Boot-Login-Application

-Small login web app that connects to a MySQL database.
-When users have logged into the system, they are allowed to view only pages within their scope and role.
-If they access the protected pages located beyond their role, they will be denied.
+Small authentication app with login and access control using Spring Boot.
+When users have logged into the system, they can only view pages within their scope and role.
+If they try to access protected pages located beyond their role, they will be denied.
+Admin has access to all protected pages.

 ## Spring libraries used
 * Security